qianayeung/my-SQL-portfolio/README.md

 <h2>Description</h2>
-Thanks for checking my page, this repository contains examples all written by myself.
+Thanks for checking my SQL portfolio, this repository contains examples all written by myself.

 <!DOCTYPE html>
 <html>